 - Transfer to a plate; cover loosely with foil.
 (Steaks will continue to cook slightly as they rest.)

 - Pour broth mixture into the skillet and bring to a boil.
-Cook, stirring occasionally, scraping up any brown bits from the bottom of the skillet, until liquid has thickened slightly and reduced to about 1 1/4 cups, 6-7 minutes.
+Cook, stirring occasionally, scraping up any brown bits from the bottom of the skillet, until liquid has thickened slightly and reduced to about 1 & 1/4 cups, 5 minutes or so.
 Add any accumulated meat juices from the plate; stir to combine.
 Remove from the heat.